otrv4/otrv4/otrv4.md

 When the Prekey Profile expires, it should be updated.
 Client implementations should determine the frequency of the prekey's profile expiration and renewal.
 The recommended expiration time is one week.

+Note that a Prekey Profile is generated per client and device basis.
+Users are not expected to manage prekey profiles (theirs or from others) in a client.
+As a consequence, clients are discouraged to allow importing or exporting of prekey profiles.
+Also, if a user has multiple clients/devices concurrently in use, it is expected that they have multiple prekey profiles simultaneously published and valid.

 ### User Profile Data Type